STAMP-project/dspot/README.md

     </configuration>
 </plugin>
 ```
+Replace `LATEST` with the latest DSpot version number available at Maven central: `2.0.0`

 In case your project is a multi-module, we advise you to configure DSpot in the highest `pom.xml` and use the dedicated property `targetModule` to name the module you want to amplify